 Appetibilis meets Sara Scutti, an amateur cook and Abruzzo cuisine food enthusiast.
-For our first chat about food and recipes, Sara chooses the “ciabotto” (tcha*botto) an easy, savoury, low-calories traditional recipe with local products.
+For our first chat about food and recipes, Sara chooses the “ciabotto” (tcha*botto) an easy, savory, low-calories traditional vegetarian recipe, made with local products.
 Who could ask for anything more?

 Let Sara explain how she got the idea for this dish: